Are energy prices going down?

 If you would like to see the savings you could get from a solar & battery system, click the button below.
 Just answer a few quick questions, and we’ll provide an estimate.

-From October 2022 to October 2023, the average household paid £2,197 for energy – more than twice the £1,090 it paid during the same period two years earlier.
+In 2024, the average household paid around £1,726 for energy – 50% more than the £1,149 it paid in 2021.
+That’s an extra £577 for the same service.

 Annual electricity bill on the price cap, Jan 2024-Jan 2025

-Cornwall Insight has forecasted that energy prices will remain high until the late 2030s.
+Energy consultancy Cornwall Insight has forecasted that energy prices will remain high until the late 2030s.

-The analysts expect wholesale prices to fall in the short term, as renewable energy sources like wind and solar come to the fore.
+It expects wholesale prices to fall in the short term, as renewable energy sources like wind and solar come to the fore.

 However, the success of this green revolution will depend on government policy and the economy, both of which will affect the public’s enthusiasm for eco-friendly options.